 Only $5 per student for each concert includes:

-We begin the season-long exploration of rhythm with works of Beethoven, Brahms, Bach, and others.
-Hosted by Rami Vamos and featuring artists of the Chamber Music Society.
+We begin the season-long exploration of rhythm with works of Bach, Brahms, Beethoven, Poulenc, and Fauré.
+With Romie de Guise-Langlois, clarinet; Nicholas Canellakis, cello; Michael Brown, piano.
+Hosted by Rami Vamos.

-Understanding the pulses that make up rhythm was the first step—now explore how composers use rhythmic forms, and manipulate tempos as building blocks of their works.
-Featuring works of Mozart, Beethoven, and Bartók, performed by artists of the Chamber Music Society and hosted by Rami Vamos.
+Understanding the pulses that make up rhythm was the first step—now explore how composers such as Beethoven, Bartók, and Mozart use rhythmic forms, and manipulate tempos as building blocks of their works.
+Featuring the Amphion String Quartet and Sooyun Kim, flute.
+Hosted by Rami Vamos.

 Classics in Your Classroom

 Our teaching artists bring intimate concerts right into your classroom.
 This will be an opportunity for your students to dig deeper into musical style, ask questions, and interact with our artists.